hguerrero/kong-event-gw-examples/examples/04-topic-filter/README.md

 ## Use Cases

-This topic rewrite setup is ideal for:
+This topic filter setup is ideal for:
 - Multi-tenant environments
 - Topic namespace isolation
 - Environment segregation